 Both the AM industry and various segments of manufacturing industries cross paths to learn from one another, forge partnerships, and access new economic value creation.

-The exhibition, in combination with the comprehensive programme with 21 focus conferences and 84 showcase presentations outline challenges and help steer a course for the development of (spare) parts markets in various manufacturing industries.
+The exhibition, in combination with the comprehensive conference programme outline challenges and help steer a course for the development of (spare) parts markets in various manufacturing industries.